COLEACP ACTIVITIES IN KENYA

 COLEACP PROGRAMMES IN KENYA

 COLEACP’s activities are financed by cooperation programmes.
-The European Union and the ACP Group of States continue to be COLEACP’s main financial partners, and since 2016 COLEACP has been opening up to other financial partnerships (e.g. with the World Trade Organization and the French Development Agency).
+The European Union and the Organisation of ACP States continue to be COLEACP’s main financial partners, and since 2016 COLEACP has been opening up to other financial partnerships (e.g. with the World Trade Organization and the French Development Agency).
 Financial partnerships may differ from one country to another.

 FINANCIAL PARTNERSHIPS IN KENYA